-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

-Dividend yield is 10%, and remains very attractive despite recent share price appeciation.
+The dividend yield is 10% and remains very attractive despite recent share price appreciation.

-Earnings will benefit from collapse in fuel prices.
+The company's earnings will benefit from the collapse in fuel prices.

 COVID-19 is changing consumer spending in ways that should benefit the company.